Getting Started: Info and FAQ

 -

-Our events are posted on the last Tuesday of each month at 12:00PM, announcing activities for the upcoming month.
+Our events are posted on the fourth Tuesday of each month at 12:00PM, announcing activities for the upcoming month.

 -